Red eye crocodile skink, Tribolonotus gracilis, care sheet

-The Red eye crocodile skink is a small species of skink originating from South East Asia, inhabiting leaf-littered forest floors and mossy tree crevices.
+The Red eye crocodile skink is a small species of skink originating from South East Asia, inhabiting leaf-littered forest floors and mossy tree crevices, they are similar to the Fire skink or Pink tongue skink.
 They are most active during dawn and dusk when they would be feeding on a variety of insects.
 The name refers to their spiny appearance, much like a miniature crocodile!
 Our Red eye skinks also have an orange-red ring around their eyes.
 These skinks can be handled in moderation, though they are fast runners and can be a challenge.

 Crocodile skinks can be an elusive pet, due to their natural crepuscular lifestyle and camouflage against earthy substrates.
 They are capable of swimming and climbing, however, and can be keen hunters of live food so you won’t be missing out when it comes to watching your pet.

-For an adult skink we recommend a tank size of 90 x 45 x 45cm to ensure they have a good opportunity for roaming and exercise.
+For an adult skink we recommend a tank size of 90 x 45 x 45cm to ensure they have a good opportunity for roaming and exercise, some great examples of these terrariums can be found in the Exo Terra range.
 A portion of the tank should also incorporate a large water source such as a pool, waterfall or built-in stream, assisting in humidity and encouraging natural aquatic behaviours.
 Other tank additions could be cork bark, logs, rocks and foliage and all additions will go in the way of providing exercise and mental stimulation as well as making your skink feel comfortable.

 Heating and lighting